 Have you done any other mechanical engineering-type work before this project?

 Carl: Yes, but mostly small hobby stuff.
 I don’t have any formal education in mechanical engineering.
 I watched a ton of YouTube videos for research.
-Years ago, I had made this mechanical music box as a gift for my wife.
+Years ago, I had made this mechanical-lift music box as a gift for my wife.
 The music box has an automated mechanical platform that raises up and down.
-Creating that was how I originally became familiar with using CAD.
+That project was how I originally became familiar with using CAD.
 I also do 3D printing as a side hobby.
+Building my own 3D printer was how I got confident with many of the materials and techniques used for Mother Brain.

 How heavy is the costume?
 How many individual parts is it made out of?

 Carl: The first iteration was about 60-70lbs.
 We had a large speaker in it for audio cues that made it very heavy.
-Every aspect of the costume has to be considered for weight and pull, as well as battling physics and gravity concerns.
+Every aspect of the costume has to be considered for weight and balance.
+It’s a real battle against gravity in many places.
 Overall the costume is made out of hundreds, possibly thousands, individual parts!

 What has been some of your fondest memories with wearing the costume?

-Carl: The memories that stick out in my head the most have actually been the most stressful times, but I overcame the odds.
+Carl: The memories that stick out in my head the most have actually been the most stressful times that we managed to turn around.
 It was originally scaled to fit [a friend and fellow cosplayer, John] who wore it during the Metroid Metal concert in 2024.
 The timing of showing was flubbed up a little, and she came out too early, but it worked out in the end.
-Admittedly, I was sick during the first unveiling which made my energy levels low, but despite my nerves, I powered through it.
+Admittedly, I was sick during the first unveiling which made my energy levels low, but you just gotta power through.

 Approx. how much funding have you invested into the creation?